larseeri/determ-MCFNDP-gener/README_19nov2023.md

 ### Generator of instances of the linear, deterministic, multi-commodity, fixed charge, capacitated network design problem: User's guide (19Nov2023)

-This application randomly generates instances of the linear, deterministic, multi-commodity,<br/>capacitated, fixed charge network design (MCFND) problem.
-Details of the process are<br/>governed by user-specified configuration settings.
+This application randomly generates instances of the linear, deterministic, multi-commodity, capacitated, fixed charge network design (MCFND) problem.
+Details of the process are governed by user-specified configuration settings.

 For detailed background, see
 Larsen, E., Bisaillon, S., Cordeau, J.F. and Frejinger, E.